 At the large swimming hole at the base of the falls, you will likely see people jumping into the deep waterfall from the rock faces surrounding the waterfall.
 Consider your safety before jumping.

-Located along Cedar Creek Falls in Mount Tamborine.
+You will find the car park along Cedar Creek Falls Road in Mount Tamborine.
 See the map below.

 Facilities at Cedar Creek Falls

-Very well kept Picnic area with BBQ’s near the car park.
+You will find a very well kept picnic area with BBQ’s near the car park.

 Packing for Cedar Creek Falls

 You will need swimmers, a towel, sunscreen, hat, snacks and water.
 You don’t necessarily need hiking shoes as the trail is very short.

 Tips for visiting Cedar Creek Falls Mount Tamborine